TorbenKoehn/php-xtpl/README.md

 It is based on XML parsing and requires strict XML templates, but allows you to use any HTML5 tag (or rather, **any** tag).
 While allowing that, it takes specific elements and enhances them with special functionality.

-You can find a list of what can be done with these tags below (or soon)
+You can find a list of what can be done with these tags below.

 This is server-side processed, enhanced HTML.
+It can do a lot of useful stuff.

 <br><br><br>